-^{} See the Specifications online document.
+See the printed Specifications sheet.

 Ergonomic considerations

 You will be using your notebook as a portable device in a variety of environments.
 Whenever possible, you should attempt to take account of the following ergonomic considerations to both stationary and portable environments: